 The course will examine: the genres of comedy, tragedy and romance; dramatic character; poetic drama and language; early modern theatrical practice; early modern history; and the critical tradition.

 The purpose of this course is to improve students’ skills of literary analysis while introducing them to Shakespeare’s dramatic works.
 The course is designed to heighten understanding and appreciation of Shakespeare’s language as well as to encourage students to grapple with challenging questions of textual interpretation and theatrical genre.

 We will meet once a week for three hours.
 The class will be made up of formal lectures, group work, and class discussions.
 Each week different students will present a short discussion paper on a particular aspect of a play.
-There will also be one or two short in-class written exercises throughout the semester.

 Class Attendance and Participation – 10%

 Oral Presentations – 15%